nath-ga/wildlife-reid-tiger/README.md

   → https://creativecommons.org/licenses/by-nc/4.0/

 - The **source code** is free to use and adapt for **non-commercial purposes**, with attribution.
-  Commercial use requires permission: [your email]
+  Commercial use requires permission: ngassert@web.de

 © 2025 Nathalie Gassert